bvetsa/AgentForge/SPEC.md

 - Missing patch IDs and missing patch files must fail with clear errors.
 - Phase 4 must not run tests after applying a patch.
 - Phase 4 must not commit changes to Git.
-- Phase 6 approval defaults to no.
+- Dev pipeline approval defaults to no in every cycle.
-- Phase 6 must not apply patches before approval.
+- Dev pipeline must not apply patches before approval.
-- Phase 6 must not run tests if patches are not applied.
+- Dev pipeline must not run tests if patches are not applied.
-- Phase 6 `--yes` may apply all proposed patches without prompting.
+- Dev pipeline `--yes` may apply all proposed patches in every cycle without prompting.
-- Phase 6 patch application must still be sandboxed to `project_root`.
+- Dev pipeline patch application must still be sandboxed to `project_root`.
-- Phase 6 tests must still use safe Phase 5 test execution.
+- Dev pipeline tests must still use safe Phase 5 test execution.
-- Phase 6 must not call reviewer before approval.
+- Dev pipeline must not call reviewer before approval.
-- Phase 6 must not implement automatic repair.
+- Dev pipeline repair behavior must come from planner-controlled cycles, not a separate debugger agent.
+- Real LLM planner reasoning, dynamic workflow creation, and dynamic tool calling are not implemented.
 - Project source files must not be modified by patch proposal generation.
 - Generated run artifacts under `.agentforge/runs/` are not source files and should not be committed.